percona/proxysql_exporter/README.md

 Note, for some reason it does not work with "stats:stats" credentials despite you can run the queries executed by the exporter successfully using mysql cli (`Error 1045: no such table: global_variables`).

+## Visualize

+There is a Grafana dashboard for ProxySQL available as a part of [PMM](https://www.percona.com/doc/percona-monitoring-and-management/index.html) project, you can see the demo [here](https://pmmdemo.percona.com/graph/dashboard/db/proxysql-overview).